maheshsabnis/nodejscompocom/readme.md

    4. Makes sure that these 3 components reads data from the same collection but data is shown across 3 components based of Products Category
    5. Create an Angular Service that will have an array of Products that will show, list of products purchased by the user and the total price of the selected Product
    6. The Fourth component that will show the List of purchased products with the total bill

+# Angular Service
+9. Modify the ProductReactiveFormComponent for using Angular Service to Make HTTP calls for CURD Operations (today)
+10. Create a Custom Validator that will make sure that The ProductId is not repeated by making call from the server  (Important)